Gaurav-153/Taskly/README.md

-# TodoApp 📝
+# Taskly 📝

-A simple and intuitive Todo application built to help you manage your tasks efficiently.
+A simple and intuitive Task management application built to help you manage your tasks efficiently.
 Add, update, and delete your daily tasks with ease.

 ## 🌐 Live Demo